Kauai: The Food that Keeps Me Coming Back

 South Shore:

 I spend as little time down on the south shore as possible–but most people spend the majority of their time there.
 That’s good, because there are dozens or more reviews of where to eat down in Koloa and Poipu.
-The area is just too busy for me, so while I’ve eaten at a lot of the places in the area I just don’t want to go back to any of them.
+The area is just too busy for me, so while I’ve eaten at a lot of the places in the area I just don’t want to go back to many of them.

 A note on food trucks: I’m not a huge fan of the food trucks on Kauai.
 When I hear Food trucks I think of two things: Impossible to figure operating hours and running out of food.
 There are good food trucks but I’ve had so many mediocre meals on the island from food trucks: Mexican, Thai, Sushi.
 All are were really nothing great.
 I’ve tried eating at Naruto Noodles at least a half dozen times and each time they’re either closed or ran out of food.